hongwai1920/Probability-Puzzles/README.md

 There are 4 categories : `Intro`, `Easy Peasy`, `Getting Serious` and `Outrageous`.

-All questions can be found at their [github repo](https://github.com/atorch/probability_puzzles).
+All questions can be found at their github repo https://github.com/atorch/probability_puzzles.